vishakhpk/hai-diversity/README.md

 ## Processed Essay Data

 In the processed\_data/ folder we also link the essays from the experiment in a set of jsonl files.
-Each essay item can be read as a JSON and has the following keys
+Each essay item can be read into a dictionary object with the following keys
 ```
 (Pdb) obj.keys()
 dict_keys(['essay', 'path', 'prompt', 'title', 'summary', 'sentences', 'matched_sents', 'match_scores', 'authorship'])